Johann H. Beck

 Johann Heinrich Beck (September 12, 1856 – May 26, 1924) was an American composer and conductor.
 Born in Cleveland, Ohio, he wrote a number of pieces for orchestra, as well as a string sextet and a string quartet.
 He also gave music composition instruction to African-American opera composer Harry Lawrence Freeman.

 He died in Cleveland on May 26, 1924, aged 67.
+He was buried in Woodland Cemetery.

+In 1890 Beck married Mary Blanding Fellar of Tiffin, Ohio.
+They had son Henry J. and daughter Hildegarde.